borninthedark/terok-noir/content/tech/web/hugo-boss-2.md

 +++
-title = "Weaving a Hugo Application in a Docker Container" date =  2024-11-29 tags = ["Hugo", "Docker", "Web Development"] categories =  ["Development"] slug = 'weave-hugo-2' draft = true summary = 'Docker + Hugo: Absolutely Stylish'
+title = "Weaving a Hugo Application in a Docker Container" date =  2024-11-28 tags = ["Hugo", "Docker", "Web Development"] categories =  ["Development"] slug = 'weave-hugo-2' draft = false summary = 'Docker + Hugo: Absolutely Stylish Web Apps'
 +++

 Greetings!
 Today, I shall guide you through the delicate art of creating a Hugo application and running it within a Docker container.
 While some might find such endeavors purely technical, I prefer to think of it as using Hugo to weave a digital tapestry.